malvuln/RansomLord/README.md

 [Event Log IOC] <br>
-  The -e flag sets up a custom Windows Event source in the Windows registry Events are written to 'Windows Logs\Application' as 'RansomLord' event ID 1 Malware name, SHA256 hash and process path are included in the general information Due to potential errors, at times only the Malware path and name may get recorded
+  The -e flag sets up a custom Windows Event source in the Windows registry Events are written to 'Windows Logs\Application' as 'RansomLord' event ID 1 malware name, SHA256 hash and process path are included in the general information Additional logging now includes the DLL name that intercepted the malware.
+In addition if deweaponize and or MalDump is enabled they are also logged to the general information

 [Sigma Rule Detection] <br>
   The -r flag saves the required Sigma rule RansomLord_Sigma.txt to disk